 Whether you're doing traditional cold calling or learning how to work remote events like a pro, knowing how to engage with prospects is essential.

 And keep in mind that your engagement shouldn't always be about making a sale.
-A high-performing salesperson has skills that allow them to discover the genuine needs of the people they talk to.
+For example, a high-performing salesperson has skills that allow them to discover the genuine needs of the people they talk to.

 Overall, the idea of simply being helpful is vastly underrated.
-Ask qualifying questions and then spend most of your time listening.
+So instead, ask qualifying questions and then spend most of your time listening.
 That's where you'll uncover the real opportunities that can lead to long-term relationships.

-You can't properly sell a product without knowing how to advocate for the value of the product.
-And this has to be very specific to the needs of the people you're talking to, not some pitch that's overly generalized.
+You can't correctly sell a product without knowing how to advocate for the value of the product.
+And this has to be very specific to the needs of the people you're talking to, not some overly generalized pitch.

 What a top-performing remote salesperson is good at is finding the specific things that buyers value.
-They also know how to uncover the problems that prospect face and tailor a solution around solving the problems.
+They also know how to uncover the prospect’s problems and tailor a solution around solving the issues.